-Parents have expressed concern around the inappropriate language of some of the video posted which may make this less suitable for younger children.
+Parents have expressed concerns around the inappropriate language of some of the videos posted which may make this less suitable for younger children.

 Contact from strangers

-Predators seeking to connect with children is another risk that parents have said their children.
+Predators seeking to connect with children is another risk that parents have said to their children.

 For more insight on parent review, visit Common Sense Media.

 When you download the app users can see all the content without creating an account although they are not able to post, like or share anything until they’ve set up an account on the app.